-Martin Holdrege, a graduate of Hawthorne Valley School, worked with us for several years.
+A report about on-farm native bees in Columbia County: This is the work of Martin Holdrege, a graduate of Hawthorne Valley School, who worked with us for several years.
 During his last couple years at HVS he focused his efforts on studying native on-farm bees.
 The materials below are his summaries of that work.
-We hope to continue aspects of his work, so please get in touch with us if you’re interested in on-farm bees in the County.
 Martin himself is also a great source of information.
-He's been moving around, but we'll gladly put you in touch with him.
+He's been moving around, but we'll gladly put you in touch with him.;

 The Bee Genera of Eastern Canada, by Laurence Packer, Julio A. Genaro and Cory S. Sheffield, has a nice summary of native bee identification and natural history.